beet-software/dorm/dorm_annotations/README.md

 It accepts the following parameters:

-- `name`: Specifies the name of the composite column in the underlying database.
+- `name`: Optional name of the composite column in the underlying database.
+  When omitted, the generator uses the annotated getter name.
 - `pivotName`: Specifies the name of the pivot column in the underlying database.
 - `pivotAs`: Specifies the name of the pivot field in the Dart class.